 You can check-off everything on your bucket-list in Tel Aviv, but if you haven’t gotten hopelessly lost inside Dizengoff center, were you even really here?
-The labyrinth-like design of Israel’s first mall was intended to create the feeling of a city within a city, its somewhat disorienting layout intentional.
-The team of Israeli architects won the Rokach Prize for Architecture in 1983 for its design, and its presence in the Tel Aviv shopping scene has become iconic.
+The labyrinth-like design of Israel’s first mall creates the feeling of a city within a city.
+So its somewhat disorienting layout is intentional.
+The team of Israeli architects won the Rokach Prize for Architecture in 1983 for its design.
+Its presence in the Tel Aviv shopping scene has become iconic.

 Tel Aviv is a shopper’s paradise, with outdoor artisan markets and local designer shops sprinkled all over the city.
-If you’re feeling the food-court nostalgia vibe, Tel Aviv has you covered between the Tel Aviv Fashion Mall, Azrieli Center, Sarona Market, and the must-see OG: Dizengoff Center.
-But after you’ve practiced getting lost in the simulated city and earned your Tel Aviv badge of honor, it’s time to hit the streets and discover the best Tel Aviv shopping.
+If you’re feeling the food-court nostalgia vibe, Tel Aviv has you covered.
+Between the Tel Aviv Fashion Mall, Azrieli Center, Sarona Market, and the must-see OG: Dizengoff Center, you’re good.
+But after you practice getting lost in the simulated city and earned your Tel Aviv badge of honor, it’s time to hit the streets and discover the best Tel Aviv shopping.

 Gan Hahashmal, which translates to “Electric Garden”, was Israel’s first neighborhood with an electric power plant in the 1920’s.
-Having fallen into decline, the area experienced a renaissance in the past few years, with local designers taking up shop and even establishing their own kibbutz-style collective.
+Having fallen into decline, the area experienced a renaissance in the past few years.
+Local designers have taken up shop and even establishing their own kibbutz-style collective.
 Now one of Tel Aviv’s trendiest neighborhoods, Gan Hahashmal is home to dozens of designer boutiques, hip cafes, and Chelsy True Closet, arguably the best second-hand store in the city.

 Located just south of Rothschild Boulevard